Graph Foundations

 Edges (E)

-A graph is written as G = (V, E) where V is the set of vertices and E is the set of edges.
-Your current graph has 0 vertices and 0 edges.
+Key insight: A graph is written as G = (V, E) where V is the set of vertices and E is the set of edges.
+This compact notation captures every relationship in the structure.

 Graph Terminology Explorer